godotengine/godot-website/collections/_article/parallax-progress-report.md

 ![The Parallax2D inspector](/storage/blog/parallax2d/inspector.webp)

 The inspector properties are now reorganized and categorized.
 Notice that the limits now follow the same logic as `Camera2D` limits.
 How *standardized!* There are notes in the previous parallax system's documentation clarifying that `mirroring` doesn't actually mirror anything, but rather just repeats.
-The name has been changed to `repeat_size` to better reflect (ha!) what it actually does.
+The name has been changed to `repeat_size` to better reflect what it actually does.

 #### Consolidation